TinoCoda/DiagramsWithMermaid/ReadMe.md

 # Using Mermaid to Generate Cool Diagrams from Text

 You can directly generate your diagrams inside the markdown file provided that you have a mermaid plugin installed in your platform or IDE.
-Here an example of a block diagram that is also listed in the medium article related to this repository.
+Here an example of a block diagram that is also listed in the medium article related to this repository.\
+Code:
 ```mermaid
 flowchart LR
     subgraph CPU["Central Processing Unit (CPU)"]